hvdb/fl-spectingular-configurer/Readme.md

 var configurer = require('spectingular-configurer')(grunt, __dirname)
 ```

-It will then search for a include directory in that path to load the configuration files.
+It will then search for an include directory in that path to load the configuration files.

 *note* __dirname is a [node variable](https://nodejs.org/api/globals.html#globals_dirname) and reflects to the full path in which the task is executed.